NafisaKaruri/flask_quiz_app/README.md

 - Timer to each question to answer before it.
 - Leaderboard that displays the top 5 users based on their quiz scores.
 - Responsive UI built with Bootstrap
-- Option for admins to add new quiz questions (protected route).
+- Option for admins to manage users and quiz questions (protected routes).

 ## Routes
 - `/login` - Login page for registered users.